-Michelle Whetten is vice president and Gulf Coast market leader for Enterprise Community Partners.
+Michelle Whetten is vice president, Gulf Coast Market and senior advisor, Upward Mobility for Enterprise Community Partners.

 Michelle is based in New Orleans, where Enterprise has invested over $400 million in loans, grants and equity towards the production of 12,000 affordable homes in the years following Hurricane Katrina.
 She leads Enterprise’s work in the Gulf region to create and support effective systems and tools for high quality affordable housing production, to attract private-sector capital and to strengthen the affordable housing industry.
 She led Enterprise’s partnership in the award-winning transformation of the former Lafitte public housing complex in New Orleans’ Treme neighborhood into a healthy mixed-income community.
 She also advises other areas affected by disaster on effective disaster recovery policy and program design.